Explained: Australia's Right to Disconnect Laws for After-Hours Work Contact

 Case Studies and Examples

-To illustrate how these laws work in practice, consider the following scenarios:
+To illustrate how these laws work in practise, consider the following scenarios:

 The right to disconnect is about ensuring employees can enjoy their personal time without the pressure of work intrusions.